Neneh Superstar: Filming

 Sliman and his team were not able to shoot in Nanterre, where the Paris Opera Ballet School is located, so they had to shoot the film at the École Centrale in Saclay, which has the same aesthetic.
 "Hence this (almost) optical illusion, for those who know Nanterre", the director explained.
 Filming began on 7 June 2021 and wrapped on 4 August 2021.

 Marketing

 The film's first official poster was unveiled on 10 November 2022.
-The official trailer was released on 23 November 2022.
+The official trailer was released by Gaumont on 23 November 2022.
+Unifrance unveiled a new trailer with English subtitles on 21 March 2023.

 Release

 The film made its world premiere in the main competition at the Festival du Film de Demain in Vierzon, France on 3 June 2022.
 It had a sold-out screening at the London Film Festival on 8 October 2022.
 The film was released in theaters in France by Gaumont on 25 January 2023.
-It will be screened at the Rendez-Vous With French Cinema at the Lincoln Center in New York City on 7 March 2023.
+It was screened at the Rendez-Vous With French Cinema at the Lincoln Center in New York City on 7 March 2023.